ngrx/platform/projects/ngrx.io/content/guide/entity/adapter.md

 type Update<T> = UpdateStr<T> | UpdateNum<T>;
 ```

 Secondly, `upsertOne` and `upsertMany` will perform an insert or update.
-If a partial entity is provided this will perform an update.

-To prevent partial updates either explicitly set all the fields, setting non-used fields with value `undefined`, or use the `setOne`, `setAll` or `setMany` adapter methods.
+These methods do not support partial updates.

 ### Entity Selectors